ON NATURAL MEDICINES

 How long the drug remains in the bloodstream, and

 at what concentration, are vital to the safety and effectiveness of

 The organs that have a major impact on ADME are

-the liver and the kidneys and therefore liver and kidney
+the liver and the kidneys and therefore

 function are monitored very closely when new drugs are first

 administered in humans.